deleonab/DockerEssentials/docker-notes.md

 ##  CONTAINERS VS VIRTUAL MACHINES
 ---
 - File system in Docker containers is shared but not in virtual machines.
 2GB image software on 5 virtual machines is 10GB.
-5 Containers can share resources due to the shared file system.
+5 Containers can share resources due to the shared file system hence less impact on host machine's available space.